itsschwer/ror2-damage-log/README.md

 - the log being presented in simple text mode can be enabled
 - *\[ portraits mode \]*
     - the maximum number of portraits to display at a time can be adjusted
+- *\[ simple text mode \]*
+    - compacting (removing) empty line separators can be enabled
+    - hiding the damage timer can be enabled
+    - showing raw damage taken instead of percentage can be enabled
 - *\[ **bonus** :: experimental \]* generating damage logs for bosses can be enabled

 Portraits mode | Simple text mode